stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 earlier wonders; till long before dawn a burning interest and curiosity had begun to replace the original storm of perplexity and uneasiness.
-Mad or sane, metamorphosed or merely relieved, the chances were that Akeley had actually encountered some stupendous change of perspective in his hazardous research; some change at once diminishing his danger&mdash;real or fancied&mdash;and opening dizzy new vistas of cosmic and superhuman knowledge.
+Mad or sane, metamorphosed or merely relieved, the chances were that Akeley had actually encountered some stupendous change of perspective in his hazardous research; some change at once diminishing his danger--real or fancied--and opening dizzy new vistas of cosmic and superhuman knowledge.
 My own zeal for the unknown flared up to meet his, and I felt myself touched by the contagion of the morbid barrier-breaking.
-To shake off the maddening and wearying limitations of time and space and natural law&mdash;to be linked with the vast   outside  &mdash;to come close to the nighted and abysmal secrets of the infinite and the ultimate&mdash;surely such a thing was worth the risk of one&rsquo;s life, soul, and sanity!
-And Akeley had said there was no longer any peril&mdash;he had invited me to visit him instead of warning me away as before.
-I tingled at the thought of what he might now have to tell me&mdash;there was an almost paralysing fascination in the thought of sitting in that lonely and lately beleaguered farmhouse with a man who had talked with actual emissaries from outer space; sitting there with the terrible record and the pile of letters in which Akeley had summarised his earlier conclusions.
+To shake off the maddening and wearying limitations of time and space and natural law--to be linked with the vast   outside  --to come close to the nighted and abysmal secrets of the infinite and the ultimate--surely such a thing was worth the risk of one's life, soul, and sanity!
+And Akeley had said there was no longer any peril--he had invited me to visit him instead of warning me away as before.
+I tingled at the thought of what he might now have to tell me--there was an almost paralysing fascination in the thought of sitting in that lonely and lately beleaguered farmhouse with a man who had talked with actual emissaries from outer space; sitting there with the terrible record and the pile of letters in which Akeley had summarised his earlier conclusions.

-  So late Sunday morning I telegraphed Akeley that I would meet him in Brattleboro on the following Wednesday&mdash;September 12th&mdash;if that date were convenient for him.
+  So late Sunday morning I telegraphed Akeley that I would meet him in Brattleboro on the following Wednesday--September 12th--if that date were convenient for him.
 In only one respect did I depart from his suggestions, and that concerned the choice of a train.
 Frankly, I did not feel like arriving in that haunted Vermont region late at night; so instead of accepting the train he chose I telephoned the station and devised another arrangement.
 By rising early and taking the 8:07 a.m. (standard) into Boston, I could catch the 9:25 for Greenfield;
 arriving there at 12:22 noon.
-This connected exactly with a train reaching Brattleboro at 1:08 p.m.&mdash;a much more comfortable hour than 10:01 for meeting Akeley and riding with him into the close-packed, secret-guarding hills.
+This connected exactly with a train reaching Brattleboro at 1:08 p.m.--a much more comfortable hour than 10:01 for meeting Akeley and riding with him into the close-packed, secret-guarding hills.

-  I mentioned this choice in my telegram, and was glad to learn in the reply which came toward evening that it had met with my prospective host&rsquo;s endorsement.
+  I mentioned this choice in my telegram, and was glad to learn in the reply which came toward evening that it had met with my prospective host's endorsement.
 His wire ran thus:

   ARRANGEMENT SATISFACTORY.
 WILL MEET 1:08 TRAIN WEDNESDAY.
-DON&rsquo;T FORGET RECORD AND LETTERS AND PRINTS.
+DON'T FORGET RECORD AND LETTERS AND PRINTS.
 KEEP DESTINATION QUIET.
 EXPECT GREAT REVELATIONS.
   AKELEY.

-  Receipt of this message in direct response to one sent to Akeley&mdash;and necessarily delivered to his house from the Townshend station either by official messenger or by a restored telephone service&mdash;removed any lingering subconscious doubts I may have had about the authorship of the perplexing letter.
-My relief was marked&mdash;indeed, it was greater than I could account for at that time; since all such doubts had been rather deeply buried.
+  Receipt of this message in direct response to one sent to Akeley--and necessarily delivered to his house from the Townshend station either by official messenger or by a restored telephone service--removed any lingering subconscious doubts I may have had about the authorship of the perplexing letter.
+My relief was marked--indeed, it was greater than I could account for at that time; since all such doubts had been rather deeply buried.
 But I slept soundly and long that night, and was eagerly busy with preparations during the ensuing two days.